 Natural products are an important part of Finland’s bioeconomy resource

-Natural products include wild berries, mushrooms, herbs and sap, ornamental plants, and raw materials for wellness and cosmetics products.
-The natural product sector differs from other agricultural and horticultural production with regard to the high share of exports: as much as half of the wild berries and mushrooms picked for sale is exported.
+Natural products include wild berries, mushrooms, herbs, sap, ornamental plants, and raw materials for wellness and cosmetics products.
+The natural product sector differs from other agricultural and horticultural production with regard to the high share of exports: as much as half of the wild berries and mushrooms picked for sale are exported.